thedredhorseman/thebizzare/README.md

 ## Contributing

 Contributions are welcome!
-Please submit issues and pull requests on the [GitHub repository](https://github.com/yourusername/thebizzare).
+Please submit issues and pull requests on the [GitHub repository](https://github.com/thedredhorseman/thebizzare).

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL3.

 ---